alponitnatsoc/AREPAClone/README.md

 you would be asked to continue, so press ```Y```

-After php5.6 has been installed you need to instal intl, json and zip with the commands:
+After php5.6 has been installed you need to instal intl, json,xml and zip with the commands:

     sudo apt-get install php5.6-intl
     sudo apt-get install php5.6-zip
+    sudo apt-get install php5.6-xml
     sudo apt-get install php5.6-json

 You may need to restart apache service and check packages installation with: